procivis/one-react-native-components/README.md

 The Procivis One Core is a complete solution capable of powering every element of the digital identity credential lifecycle.
 See the complete solution [architecture][archi].

-## How to use the One Core React Components
+## How to use the One Core React Native Components

 - Use the library for UI elements for your digital wallet app
 - Use the [Procivis One Wallet][wallet] for a free-standing solution that can be white-labeled